platformatic/platformatic/docs/reference/runtime/configuration.md

 ### `server`

 This configures the Platformatic Runtime entrypoint `server`.
-If the entrypoint has also a `server` configured, when the runtime is started, this is the one used to configure the entrypoint `server`.
+If the entrypoint has also a `server` configured, when the runtime is started, this configuration is used.

 See [Platformatic Service server](/docs/reference/service/configuration.md#server) for more details.